The Birthplace of Civilization: Plot

-Police officers led by Odis (Jack Huston) raid a jazz club and brutally attack and arrest many Cannon Limited members, including Lemuel (Matthew Elam).
-Josto (Jason Schwartzman), Gaetano (Salvatore Esposito) and other henchmen watch from the street, with Josto taking credit for the events.
+Police officers led by Odis (Jack Huston) raid a jazz club and violently arrest many Cannon Limited members, including Lemuel (Matthew Elam).
+Josto (Jason Schwartzman), Gaetano (Salvatore Esposito) and other Fadda henchmen watch from the street, with Josto taking credit for the events.

 After selling weapons and forming a partnership with Mort Kellerman (Kai Lennox), Loy (Chris Rock) and his henchmen are also intercepted by Odis, who wants to arrest them.
-Loy humilliates Odis by revealing his World War II history and how he developed his OCD, prompting him to just leave with Loy's money bag.
-Meanwhile, Ethelrida (E'myri Crutchfield) writes a letter to Dr. Harvard (Stephen Spencer) about all the patients that Oraetta (Jessie Buckley) killed, after confirming with Thurman (Andrew Bird) about the medication she found at her closet.
+Loy humiliates Odis by revealing his World War II history and how he developed his obsessive–compulsive disorder, prompting him to simply leave with Loy's money bag.
+Meanwhile, Ethelrida (E'myri Crutchfield) writes a letter to Dr. Harvard (Stephen Spencer) about all the patients that Oraetta (Jessie Buckley) has killed, after confirming with Thurman (Andrew Bird) about the medication she found at her closet.

 Loy visits Thurman and Dibrell (Anji White), confronting them about the money and suspecting they committed the robbery.
-He then takes over the family funeral home, which he will use as a front, as well as getting the location of Zelmare (Karen Aldridge) and Swanee (Kelsey Asbille).
-Deafy (Timothy Olyphant) questions Ethelrida at school, demanding to know Zelmare's location or he will make sure to expel her.
-With no option, she reveals she is hiding at the motel.
-At the motel, Loy and his henchmen arrive at their room, intending to force them to work for him to cover their losses.
-At the same time, Deafy arrives at the motel but is too late to catch them, seeing them leave with Loy in his car.
+He then takes over their funeral home, which he will use as a front, as well as getting the location of Zelmare (Karen Aldridge) and Swanee (Kelsey Asbille).
+Deafy (Timothy Olyphant) questions Ethelrida at school, demanding to know Zelmare's location.
+Threatened with expulsion, she reveals she is hiding at the motel.
+There, Loy and his henchmen arrive at their room, intending to force them to work for him to cover their losses.
+Deafy arrives at the motel but is too late to catch them, seeing them leave with Loy in his car.

 Doctor Senator (Glynn Turman) arrives at a diner for a meeting with Ebal Violante, but is surprised to see Calamita (Gaetano Bruno) and Gaetano instead.
-Calamita intimidates him by claiming that as he grew orphan, he is very dangerous.
-Senator is not intimidated by his comments, questioning their leadership, instead deeming them "boys making a mess that one day I'm gonna have to clean up" before leaving.
+Calamita intimidates him by claiming that as he grew up an orphan, he is very dangerous.
+Senator is not intimidated by his comments, deeming them "boys making a mess that one day I'm gonna have to clean up" before leaving.
 Calamita follows him outside, killing Senator and his driver.
 That night, Loy and his men find the bodies and leave just as police sirens are heard.